The Programme

 3. Bioarchaeology of Health and Disease

-Explores the contribution of bioarchaeological evidence to the study of health, disease, lifestyle, and population history.
+Explores how bioarchaeological evidence is used to the study of health, disease, lifestyle, and population history.
 The course introduces the analysis of human skeletal remains as a source for understanding long-term biological and social processes.

 4. Methods in Research & Data Management